The Best Watercolor Paper for Beginners

 Watercolor paper comes in 140 lb and 300 lb weights.
 This refers to how thick the papers are.

-140 lb paper may need to be stretched before use.
-300 lb paper should be fine without stretching it.
+140-lb paper may need to be stretched before use, while 300-lb paper should be fine without stretching.

 You need at least 140 lb paper for best results.